Cinema & Media Studies

 Gives overview of history of global cinema from beginning of cinema through the 1950s.
 Introduces concepts of modes of production, national and transnational frameworks, film aesthetics, film authorship, and other factors that influenced production, circulation, and reception of films worldwide.
 Carries humanities divisional studies credit in CAS.

 CAS CI 102: History of Global Cinema 2: 1960s to the Present

 Overview of global cinema from the 1960s to the present.
 Topics include international new waves from the 1960s to the 1980s; recent global art cinemas; American film from the decline of studio era to the blockbuster.
 Carries humanities divisional credit in CAS.

 CAS CI 201: Literature and the Art of Film

-Survey and analysis of cinema as an expressive medium from the silent period to the present.
-Films are screened weekly and discussed in conjunction with works of literature.
+Provides an overview of fundamental concepts for the analysis and understanding of film.
+Films are screened weekly and in conjunction with works of literature.
 Students must register for screening, discussion, and lecture.
 Also offered as CAS EN 175.

 CAS CI 202: Understanding Film

 Introduces key aesthetic aspects of film.
 Exploration of a range of styles and genres in film, including narrative and non-fiction forms, dominant and alternative styles.
 Historical examples of these different styles that illustrate the expressive possibilities of image and sound.